-Asakusa is a lovely historic district in Tokyo that had completely over thrown the impression I have of Tokyo being a bustling metropolis, much like Hong Kong.
-The general height of the buildings aren’t high, there are temples, shrines, quaint tiled streets and old-fashion stalls with their wooden beams and calligraphy signs.
-Not to mention the kimono-clad locals and tourists.
-It had the charm of both old-time Tokyo splattered with skyscrapers here and there, boasting a unique skyline.
+Asakusa is a lovely historic district in Tokyo with many things to do for visitors.
+It had completely over thrown the impression I have of Tokyo being a bustling metropolis, much like Hong Kong.
+The buildings were mostly low-rise dotted with temples, shrines, quaint tiled streets and old-fashion stalls with wooden beams and calligraphy signs.
+It has the charm of both old-time Tokyo with skyscrapers here and there, boosting a unique skyline.
 My two-day stay there was the best way to start off my Tokyo trip and here are 8 things to do in Asakusa:

 - 1 Asakusa hotel: Stay at the Gate Hotel Kaminarimon

 - 2 Asakusa kimono renal: parade around in traditional Japanese clothes

 - 3 Visit Kaminarimon

 - 4 Wander down the Nakamise shopping arcade

 - 6 Get your fortune told by Kau cim at Senso-ji